idoabelman-tau/iot-workshop-2024/README.md

 # About Us
 This project is submitted by Nur eldeen Masarwa, Noa Roet, and Ido Abelman.

-At the time of submission, we were last-year Computer Science students at Tel-Aviv University.
+At the time of submission, we are last-year Computer Science students at Tel-Aviv University.

 The workshop was guided by Dr. Nir Levy and Mr.Moab Arar